jblumert/NFS-to-ODF-Migration/README.md

 ## MTC Troubleshooting section

-During Verizon migration a few issues were found, This section try to explain and document the workarounds applied for future reference
+During migration a few issues were found, This section try to explain and document the workarounds applied for future reference

 **SELinux relabeling and MigController flag**

-Cloud Pak for Data application in Verizon environment has a lot of PVCs/PVs and some of them has big chunk of data and/or files created.
+Cloud Pak for Data application in environment has a lot of PVCs/PVs and some of them has big chunk of data and/or files created.
 In MTC during the direct volume migration one rsync server pod is created in the target cluster.
 This rsync server pod needs to mount all the PVCs in the application in order to evaluate if there is information missing in them.

 Because of this if more than one stage operation is executed.
 There is a possibility that the `rsync-server` pod in the target cluster is not able to start.
 In order to fix this problem the Red Hat/MTC teams have provided the following fix: